Social welfare function: Cardinal welfare

-These two social welfare functions express very different views about how a society would need to be organised in order to maximize welfare, with the first emphasizing total incomes and the second emphasizing the needs of the worst-off.
-The max-min welfare function can be seen as reflecting an extreme form of uncertainty aversion on the part of society as a whole, since it is concerned only with the worst conditions that a member of society could face.
+These two social welfare functions express very different views about how a society would need to be organized in order to maximize welfare, with the first emphasizing total incomes and the second emphasizing the needs of the worst-off.
+The max-min welfare function can be seen as reflecting an extreme form of uncertainty aversion on the part of society as a whole, as it is concerned only with the worst conditions that a member of society could face.

 Amartya Sen proposed a welfare function in 1973:

-The average per capita income of a measured group (e.g. nation) is multiplied with $(1-G)$ where $G$ is the Gini index, a relative inequality measure.
+The average per capita income of a measured group (e.g., a nation) is multiplied with $(1-G)$ where $G$ is the Gini index, a relative inequality measure.

 James E. Foster (1996) proposed to use one of Atkinson's Indexes, which is an entropy measure.
-Due to the relation between Atkinsons entropy measure and the Theil index, Foster's welfare function also can be computed directly using the Theil-L Index.
+Due to the relation between Atkinson's entropy measure and the Theil index, Foster's welfare function also can be computed directly using the Theil-L Index:

 The value yielded by this function has a concrete meaning.
-There are several possible incomes which could be earned by a person, who randomly is selected from a population with an unequal distribution of incomes.
-This welfare function marks the income, which a randomly selected person is most likely to have.
-Similar to the median, this income will be smaller than the average per capita income.
+There are several possible incomes that could be earned by a person randomly selected from a population with an unequal distribution of incomes.
+This welfare function marks the income that a randomly selected person is most likely to have.
+Similar to the median, this income will be smaller than the average per capita income:

-Here the Theil-T index is applied.
+Here, the Theil-T index is applied.
 The inverse value yielded by this function has a concrete meaning as well.
-There are several possible incomes to which a Euro may belong, which is randomly picked from the sum of all unequally distributed incomes.
-This welfare function marks the income, which a randomly selected Euro most likely belongs to.
+There are several possible incomes to which a Euro may belong, randomly picked from the sum of all unequally distributed incomes.
+This welfare function marks the income that a randomly selected Euro most likely belongs to.
 The inverse value of that function will be larger than the average per capita income.

-The article on the Theil index provides further information about how this index is used in order to compute welfare functions.

 Axioms of cardinal welfarism

 Suppose we are given a preference relation R on utility profiles.
-R is a weak total order on utility profiles—it can tell us, given any two utility profiles, if they are indifferent or one of them is better than the other.
+R is a weak total order on utility profiles—it can tell us, given any two utility profiles, if they are indifferent or one is better than the other.
 A reasonable preference ordering should satisfy several axioms: